untillpro/scm4j/scm4j-releaser/branches-statuses.md

 - `MISSING`
   - Branch does not exist
 - `BRANCHED`
-  - Not all mdeps have fixed version
+  - Not all mdeps have fixed version or no mdeps at all
 - `MDEPS_FROZEN`
   - All mdeps (if any) have fixed version
 - `MDEPS_ACTUAL`
    - For every mdeps entry tag which corresponds to mdeps.component.version exists and points to the component-repo.branches.version.commits.head-1
 - `ACTUAL`
   - `MDEPS_ACTUAL` and tag which corresponds to version.minor.patch-1 exists and points to head-1 (no commits after last patch but `#scm-ver`)